As part of our apple unit, we did some fun activities to go along with the book How to Make an Apple Pie and See the World.

 It was a fun afternoon of picking and eating…a lot of eating :).

-Recipe for German Apple Pie
+German Apple Pie Recipe

 The recipe calls for 2 kg of apples.
 I’m not exactly sure as I’ve never really weighed the apples and just peel and cut till it looks like I’ll have enough.
 Don’t cut the apples too small that they will turn into mush, but not too big either.
 The picture below shows about how big to cut them.